SimonSapin/exyr.org/exyr/pages/2012/tinycss-css-parser.markdown

     and fast.
 It replaces cssutils in both WeasyPrint and CairoSVG.

-I’m happy to announce the firt release of tinycss!
+I’m happy to announce the first release of tinycss!
 I captured it best in the README, so here it is:

 > *tinycss* is a complete yet simple CSS parser for Python.
 It supports the